All Episodes

 And we're not using armies for that purpose now.

-We use armies to deliver food we use armies they they still engaged in warfare tactics and our soldiers are best trained in the world and and uh and carrying out their orders.
+They still engaged in warfare tactics, and our soldiers are best trained in the world and carrying out their orders.

-When it comes to civilians when it comes to nation versus nation that's you're right that's that's what I think there's less of a commitment and willingness to do that.
+That's what I think there's less of a commitment and willingness to do that.

 You can debilitate the enemy in that regard.

-You also make a good point about uh we never won the hearts and minds of the North Vietnamese people um I don't know that we can win the minds and hearts of a Lebanese people or any other group in the midst of a war right now but if they were made to pay the consequences for supporting the people they're supporting it might have some effect.
+I don't know that we can win the minds and hearts of the Lebanese people or any other group in the midst of a war right now, but if they were made to pay the consequences for supporting the people they're supporting, it might have some effect.

-Now I know that's a hard thing to say folks but we're talking about war here.
+Now, I know that's a hard thing to say, folks, but we're talking about war here.

 War is still war.